usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-software.rst

 		.. image:: /images/extract-mysoftware.png

-	9. From the ``Restriction`` page, you can set the distributions with which your software is compatible.
-By default, all the distributions listed in the bottom table are compatible.
-If you want to remove a distribution from the list, select and click the up arrow and ``save``.

-		.. note:: If you remove all the distribution compatibility, the software will not be visible for any appliances.
+	9. You can (optionally) restrict the distribution or target format that the software applies to, from the ``Restrictions`` page.
+The restriction rule is set as a regular expression.
+For more information, refer to :ref:`restriction-rules`.

 	10. From the ``Repository Packages`` page, you can set the packages with which your software is compatible.
-This page will only be visible if you have selected only one distribution.
+This page will only be visible if the restriction rule matches only one distribution.
 You can search for packages.
 Select and click the down arrow to add them.
 Click ``save``.

-	11. You can (optionally) restrict the distribution or target format that the software applies to, from the ``Restrictions`` page.
-The restriction rule is set as a regular expression.
-For more information, refer to :ref:`restriction-rules`.
-Click ``save``.

-	12. From the ``Boot Scripts`` page, upload any boot scripts you want to add to this software.
+	11. From the ``Boot Scripts`` page, upload any boot scripts you want to add to this software.
 You can either:
 		- Upload an existing boot script file by using the ``upload`` icon.
 		- Create a new boot script by clicking ``new``.